-Simultaneous equilibrium in the goods and financial markets The equilibrium level of output and income The equilibrium interest rate
+simultaneous equilibrium in the goods and financial markets the equilibrium level of output and income the equilibrium interest rate e.
+A decrease in capital inflows causes the nominal exchange rate to decrease and the domestic currency depreciates.

 3. Use the above IS-LM model for an open economy and an interest parity relation to show what the equilibrium exchange rate will be.